geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " As rocks the wave shall you their force withstand,

-" And crush at last the faint and weary band ;
+" And crush at last the faint and weary band;

 " Vengeance and glory ! be our signal cry,